Basics of Database Marketing

 Once you have a decent number of people in the database you can start communicating your message to them, with a view to initially creating brand awareness, and then generating prospects for your sales team.

 Building the Database

-As well as populating your database with people who might purchase from you, you’ll want to add press contacts, bloggers, analysts and other though leaders who will help you communicate your message.
+As well as populating your database with people who might purchase from you, you’ll want to add press contacts, bloggers, analysts and other influencers who will help you communicate your message.